 Clearly, addiction treatment for individuals struggling with polysubstance abuse issues can be complicated and challenging.
 However, it’s possible for anyone suffering from a substance use disorder to break free with the proper guidance and support.

 Withdrawing from multiple drugs at once is painful and medically risky, so it’s crucial that people in this situation seek help and support when trying to break free.
 After detox, the real work begins.
 Through working with a therapist and addiction counselors, individuals can get to the root of the causes of their addiction and can learn how to avoid returning to their old habits.

 Ibogaine therapy is a great way to accomplish discoveries about the causes of addiction.
 A supervised ibogaine experience will give an addicted individual the opportunity to go inside himself or herself to learn about the factors that contributed to their substance abuse.
 The results of an ibogaine experience are life-changing and have helped many people to begin walking on a clean and sober path for the rest of their lives.

 Are you or is someone you love struggling with addiction?
-At Clear Sky Recovery, we want to help you or your loved one to take the first steps on your recovery journey.
+At our ibogaine clinic, we want to help you or your loved one to take the first steps on your recovery journey.
 Our ibogaine detox treatment is ancient yet innovative and has helped countless individuals make a new start.
 Our staff is experienced and effective, our facility is beautiful and tropical, and we are standing by to answer your questions.
 Please contact us today.